 EDU 101.
 Issues and Trends in Education.
 (3 h)

 Educational issues and trends with a focus on K-12 schools and teachers.
 Focus will vary by instructor.
+Course can be repeated if topic differs.
 (D)

 EDU 103A.
 Preparing for Community Engagement.
 (1.5 h)